Best App to Design Clothes: Top 7 Picks for 2026

 CLO 3D is a digital fitting and 3D garment design tool that helps fashion teams simulate clothing on virtual mannequins.

 It's designed for pattern making, sampling, and production planning.
-Designers can view how clothing fits, flows, and moves in real time.
+Designers can test garments on a digital avatar and use fabric simulation to understand how materials behave in reality.

 It's particularly helpful for technical designers working on garments that need precision before cutting fabric.
 Teams can upload patterns, edit pieces, and apply materials to visualize construction and make faster decisions around shape and fit.